atibus15/spark-sso-samples/README.md

     CLIENT_ID={your client id} CLIENT_SECRET={your client secret} node server.js
     ```
 7. In a browser, open http://localhost:8080 to access the server-side sample app, and http://localhost:8080/client-side.html to access the client-side app

+> Note: organizations (i.e. Cisco) can enforce a whitelist for OAuth integrations - you may need to create a separate Cisco Spark account with a non-organization email to test logging into your integration